pocha/django-blog/README.md

 	python manage.py runserver

-This will run a development server on port 8000.
-If you preview your app now you'll see a **"Welcome to Django"** page, in pleasant, light-blue pastel.
+This will run a development server on port 8000, if you have Django installed on your PC.
+In our case, simply Reload the **App Output** tab.

+If everything goes right, you'll see a **"Welcome to Django"** page, in pleasant, light-blue pastel.
 It worked!

 ## Lesson 2 - Creating the app
 In this module, we'll create our first Django Application that will show a **Hello World** message instead of Weclome to Django.